fatihherdil/good-reading/README.md

  * Execute following command
  <pre><code>docker-compose up</code></pre>

-After the command is executed, an application with three containers on docker will be launched.
+After the command is executed, an application with four containers on docker will be launched.
 These;
  * MongoDb[^1]
  * Mongo Express[^2]